blopa/Magento-Chatbot/README.md

 - Send email
 - Send message to support
 - Reply customer support messages from you favorite chat messenger
+- Send message to all customers (promotion messages, etc)
+- Force exit customer from support mode
+- Block a customer for using support mode
+- Use Telegram to receive and reply messages from Facebook

 **Currently not working with Configurable Products and products with custom options**